carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 Trainers can assume leadership roles within the Trainer community, as Instructor Training Curriculum Maintainers, or members of the Trainers Leadership Committee.

 Trainers often engage in leadership roles in their home communities, mentoring local Instructors and modelling best practices.
 In most cases Trainers do not self-organise private Instructor Training events for a single local community, but these are allowed in certain circumstances.
+More information on [Self-Organise a Private Instructor Training Event](#self-organise-a-private-instructor-training-event).

 ### Roles and responsibilities